totaljs/jComponent/readme.md

 // +v3.7.0
 AJAX('METHOD URL', data, [callback or path], [sleep], , [error(response, status, type) or path]);
 AJAXCACHE('METHOD URL', data, [callback or path], [expire], [sleep], [clear]);
-// Aliases for $.components.AJAX(), $.components.AJAXCACHE()
+// Aliases for jC.AJAX(), jC.AJAXCACHE()

 // +v8.0.0
 AJAXCACHEREVIEW('METHOD URL', data, [callback or path], [expire], [sleep], [clear]);
-// Aliases for $.components.AJAXCACHEREVIEW().
+// Aliases for jC.AJAXCACHEREVIEW().
 This method loads a content from the cache and
 // then performs AJAX() call again with a simple diff.

 // +v4.0.0